AbdullahSalah29/restaurant/README.md

 8- Admin page:

-  This page provides the addition, modification or deletion of food
+  This page provides the addition, modification or deletion of food.